-Goal #1: Revise Pick-Up and Drop Off Policy
+Pick-Up and Drop Off Policy

-The revised pick-up and drop off policy is included on page 62.
+The drop-off and pick up policy is included on page 63.
 This policy will be included in the family handbook and communicated to families during the summer and at Back to School Night.
-In order to maintain student safety, it is important that families, students, and staff understand their individual responsibilities as outlined in the pick-up and drop off policies.
-Staff will be trained on their responsibilities and classroom teachers will be required to review pick-up and drop off policies with students on the first day of school.
+In order to maintain student safety, it is important that families, students, and staff understand their individual responsibilities as outlined in the pick up and drop off policies.
+Staff will be trained on their responsibilities and classroom teachers will be required to review pick-up and drop-off policies with students on the first day of school.
 These policies will be revisited and revised as necessary during the school year.